Planet Earth, our natural playground

 This year, on Earth Day, we acknowledge climate change and the harm that we, the people of the world, have caused.
-Whether you’re a surfer, hiker, biker or a kayaker, you will have seen the impact of our actions and you will know that there is a lot of work to be done to battle to 'Restore Our Earth'.
+Whether you’re a surfer, hiker, biker, kayaker or enjoy any outdoor activities you will have seen the impact of our actions and you will know that there is a lot of work to be done to battle to 'Restore Our Earth'.

 With a shift in awareness and a increase in acknowledgment for the need for change, greater opportunities lay ahead for everyone to work together to make a difference.
 It is a necessity that we all take action to 'Restore Our Earth' not just because we care about our natural playgrounds, but because we live on it.